Configuration

 - Description

 The base URL of the Sirr server to connect to.
-Include the protocol (
+Defaults to the managed cloud service at

 - Name